smarty/changelog/sdk/java.md

 - Changed ArrayList for input parameters to List.
 - Moving from Google Sender to built in HTTP Sender.
 - Source field added to US Autocomplete Pro lookup.
+- Moved to Java 11 to support HTTP Client.
+This is a breaking change for anyone using earlier versions of Java.

 ## [3.10.7] - 2021-08-20